Desk with Laptop, Calculator, Files and small model of house with epc colours

 • Thermostatic Radiator Valves (TRVs)

-A thermostat and a programmer can often be designed together within a single device, so if the device that you set the target temperature with and also set the on/off times for your boiler are the same device then that is providing both functions.
+A thermostat and a programmer can often be designed together within a single device, so if the device on which you set the target temperature is also the device on which you set the on/off times for your boiler then that is providing both functions.

 Here is a list of standard heating controls that can be chosen in the system.
 The EPC rating displayed is that which my house achieves with each option chosen.
 Check out our Case Study 2 for more information of this property.

-How the rating changes for your property will differ from this, so always check with an energy assessor to see what rating you will achieve before spending any money:
+How the rating changes for your property will differ from this, so always check with an energy assessor to see what rating you will achieve before making any changes:

 Standard Heating Control EPC Rating